ansible-collections/ibm_zos_cics/docs/source/modules/start_cics.rst

     forms
       Specifies the forms that JES2 is to use for printing this job's sysout data sets.
-Forms is 1 through 4 alphanumeric characters.
+The value is 1 through 4 alphanumeric characters.
 For example, code 5 for 5-part forms.
 If you omit forms, JES2 uses an installation default specified at initialization.

       | **required**: False